Prince Edward Island

-Those entering into a written rental agreement or renewing a written rental agreement and who do not sign the province's standardized rental agreement, Standardized Form of Rental Agreement, are deemed to have done so and all the provisions of the Rental of Residential Property Act and the standard agreement apply.
+Those entering into a written rental agreement or renewing a written rental agreement who do not sign the province's Standardized Form of Rental Agreement are deemed to have done so, and all the provisions of the Rental of Residential Property Act and the standard agreement apply.

 Is a signed move in/move out condition report required?

 No. A checklist is recommended but not required.